Virtual Programming with

 * Pre-recorded episodes

-This 19-episode series of curriculum-related videos covers cheetah adaptations, ocean food chains, wetlands, monarch butterflies, pollination, and much more.
-Each video is 10-15 minutes and features one of Lucas' animal songs (including new tunes!) and a dynamic science lesson as only the singing zoologist can deliver!
+This 15-episode series of curriculum-related videos covers cheetah adaptations, ocean food chains, wetlands, monarch butterflies, pollination, and much more.
+Each video is 10-15 minutes and features one of Lucas' songs and a dynamic science lesson as only the singing zoologist can deliver!

 Packages available for entire series, per semester, special topic packages or a la carte per episode.